eigerco/polka-storage/RFCs/001-indexer.md

 Polka-Index plays a crucial role in information aggregation through the use of the [gossipsub protocol](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/README.md), a pub-sub mechanism that allows it to subscribe to specific topics.
 Storage providers publish deal information to these topics, enabling Polka-Index to listen for updates and build an up-to-date database of CID-to-Peer ID mappings.

+When an indexer node first connects to the P2P network, it catches up on existing deal information by identifying itself and requesting the current state of all deals.
+This is done through a dedicated gossipsub topic separate from the one used for real-time updates.
+By subscribing to this "catch-up" topic, the indexer can retrieve a complete snapshot of existing deal data, ensuring it starts with a full and accurate view of the network’s content before listening for new updates.

 By collecting and indexing this deal information, Polka-Index allows users to query the network through a JSON API, retrieving the Peer ID of a storage provider responsible for a specific CID.
 This approach simplifies content discovery, offering users an efficient method to locate content without requiring direct interaction with the P2P network.

 ### Users